 Unlike the stock markets, a single exchange doesn’t dominate the forex markets.
 Forex brokers can also act as market makers and might quote bids and ask prices that differ from the competitive bids of the currency pairs in the market.

 There are two levels of the forex market—the interbank market and the over-the-counter (OTC) market.
-Large banks trading currencies for balance sheet adjustments, client transactions, or hedging is the interbank market.
+Large banks trade currencies for balance sheet adjustments, client transactions, or hedging in the interbank market.
 At the same time, retail investors trading through brokers and online platforms are a part of the OTC market.

 The money market comprises trades in short-term debt investments, typically debt of less than one year.
 Governments and corporations participate in money markets to attain consistent cash flow, while investors take to money markets to earn a decent profit.
 Several types of securities in the money market include short-term Treasuries (T-bills), commercial paper, repurchase agreements (repos), certificates of deposit (CDs), and money market funds investing in these instruments.
 Typically, the money market funds invest in shares priced at $1.

-As they are practically risk-free, money market investments offer a very low interest rate, just the risk-free rate of return.
-That is why they don’t provide significant investment returns compared to their riskier counterparts like stocks or bonds.
+As they are practically risk-free, money market investments offer a very low-interest rate, just the risk-free rate of return.
+They don’t provide significant investment returns compared to their riskier counterparts like stocks or bonds.
 The money market is an integral part of the global financial system.
 It allows savers to lend money to those requiring short-term loans and employs capital for productive use.
 These quick loans benefit governments, corporations, and banks to meet their short-term obligations or regulatory requirements.
 Investors with extra cash in hand also invest in money markets to earn interest.

 The value of the underlying assets is subject to change according to market conditions.
 Investors enter into derivative contracts to earn profits by speculating on the underlying asset’s value in the future.
 While a derivative’s value is based on investment, owning a derivative doesn’t imply that the investor owns the asset.
 The most commonly used derivatives are futures, forward, swaps, options, and warrants.